openresty/lua-resty-websocket/README.markdown

 : Specifies the maximal length of payload allowed when sending and receiving WebSocket frames.
 * `send_masked`
 : Specifies whether to send out masked WebSocket frames.
 When it is `true`, masked frames are always sent.
 Default to `false`.
+* `timeout`
+: Specifies the network timeout threshold in milliseconds.
+You can change this setting later via the `set_timeout` method call.
+Note that this timeout setting does not affect the HTTP response header sending process for the websocket handshake; you need to configure the [send_timeout](http://nginx.org/en/docs/http/ngx_http_core_module.html#send_timeout) directive at the same time.

 #### set_timeout
 `syntax: wb:set_timeout(ms)`